ginobilinie/infantSeg/README.md

 q: sepFiles.py: preprocess the files. make directories, cp specific files to each of the filespr renameFiles.py: preprocess the files: rename files

-r: softmax_lossweight_layer.cpp: the weight loss cross entropy loss (can work for 3d, I think it works if wejust merge it into the latest caffe)
+r: softmax_lossweight_layer.cpp: the weight loss cross entropy loss (can work for 3d, I think it works if wejust merge it into the latest caffe); softmax_lossweight_layer.hpp